CountNemoChan/CountNemoChan.github.io/_pages/about.md

   I'm a first-year MPhil. at [Academy of Interdisciplinary Studies](https://ais.hkust.edu.hk/), [Hong Kong University of Science and Technology](https://hkust.edu.hk/).
 My research interests span **Computer Vision**, **Computer Graphics**, and **Machine Learning**.
 I was very fortunate to be advised by Prof. Hongbo Fu and Prof. Anyi Rao.
 I received my B.E. degree in Artificial Intelligence from Beijing Normal University, where I worked on 3D reconstruction under the supervision of Prof. Shi-Sheng Huang.

-I'm currently taking internship at VAST(Beijing) working closely with Dr. Zi-Xin Zou.
+I'm currently taking internship at VAST(Beijing) working closely with Dr. Zi-Xin Zou and Dr. Yan-Pei Cao.
 I work on topics about 3D generation and reconstruction including neural rendering and generative models.

 You can find my CV here: [Li-Heng Chen's Curriculum Vitae](../assets/CV_20250702.pdf)